 A Modern Upgrade

 A recent study given by researchers at the University of California found that, of the 65,000 people all across the world that were surveyed, more than half felt that they had too little private space.
-The addition of a detached backyard studio or office offers homeowners to reclaim that privacy, especially if their household is full and often bustling with activity.
+The addition of a detached backyard studio, office, or metal sheds offers homeowners to reclaim that privacy, especially if their household is full and often bustling with activity.

 Home offices rarely provide such a service.
 Even when you’re in your own space, you’re still physically a part of the house; you can hear your kids running through the halls, and the movement of your spouse as they return home from work or prepare dinner.
 If you live in a relatively rural area, however, you’ve got free real estate in the form of your own backyard: the distractions, noises, and interruptions dissipate as you move out and away from the home, but with the added bonus that you’re still within reach should someone need to contact you.